ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 1 - Outlining setup and arranging storage.md

 - Where in your K3s cluster the Ghost's data should be placed?

-This guide solves the previous points as follows.
+This guide solves the previous points as follows:

 - **Cache server**\
   Ghost can work with [Redis](https://redis.io/), but this guide rather opts for the compatible alternative [Valkey](https://valkey.io/) configured to have data persistence on a local SSD storage drive.